cinemascience/website/docs/source/tutorial_viewers.rst

 Viewing Cinema Databases
 ------------------------
-**Note: Cinema databases should be viewed in Firefox to avoid cross origin security errors.**

 The basic Cinema viewers operate on the Cinema Spec D specification.
-In each case, CDBs are assumed to reside in a **data/** directory.
-Each CDB consists of a default **data.csv** file with columns of data abstracts following Spec D requirements (see :ref:`label_specifications`), and any subdirectories needed for the data abstracts such as images, vti files, or additional csv files.
+In each case, CDBs are assumed to reside in a ``data/`` directory.
+Each CDB consists of a default ``data.csv`` file with columns of data abstracts following Spec D requirements (see :ref:`label_specifications`), and any subdirectories needed for the data abstracts such as images, vti files, or additional csv files.
 The database viewers are described below.

 .. _label_tutorial_view:

 Cinema:View
 --------------

 Cinema:View is designed to access the images within one or more CDBs, providing sliders spanning the values in the databases in order to select a specific image or set of comparison images.
 Cinema:View can be downloaded from the `cinema_view`_ GitHub page.
-This download will result in several directories and a **cinema_view.html**:
+This download will result in several directories and a ``cinema_view.html``:

 .. code:: bash